Mary Archer: Career

-Archer was a junior research fellow at St Hilda's College, Oxford, from 1968 to 1971.
+Archer was elected a junior research fellow at St Hilda's College, Oxford, from 1968 to 1971.
 She was then a temporary lecturer in chemistry at Somerville College, Oxford for the 1971/72 academic year.
-After Oxford, she worked as a scientific researcher under George Porter at the Royal Institution in London.
+After Oxford, she worked as a scientific researcher under George Porter, Baron Porter of Luddenham at the Royal Institution in London.
 It was during this period that she became interested in photoelectrochemistry, and has since written and lectured extensively on the subject.

-In the mid-1970s, she was appointed to the board of directors of the International Solar Energy Society.
-Between 1976 and 1986, she was a fellow of Newnham College and a lecturer in chemistry at Trinity College of the University of Cambridge.
-From 1984 to 1991, she was a director of the Fitzwilliam Museum Trust in Cambridge.
-She was a non-executive director of Mid Anglia Radio plc between 1988 and 1995.
-She sings first alto and in 1988 released a CD of Christmas carols, titled A Christmas Carol.
-In 1988, Archer joined the Council of Lloyds Insurance Company, becoming chair of the Lloyds Hardship Committee the following year.
-She had been a Lloyds 'Name' since 1977.
+Appointed to the board of directors of the International Solar Energy Society, Archer was elected a Fellow of Newnham College becoming a lecturer in chemistry at Trinity College in the University of Cambridge between 1976 and 1986.
+From 1984 to 1991, she was a director of the Fitzwilliam Museum Trust and a non-executive director of Mid Anglia Radio plc between 1988 and 1995.
+She sings first alto and in 1992 released a CD of Christmas carols, titled A Christmas Carol.
+Archer joined the Council of Lloyd's in 1988, becoming Chairman of Lloyd's Hardship Committee the following year, having been a Lloyd's 'Name' since 1977.

-From 1988 to 2000, she was chair of the National Energy Foundation, which promotes improving the use of energy in buildings.
-She later became its president and is currently its patron.
-She is also president of the UK Solar Energy Society (UK-ISES).
-Weeden is also a Companion of the Energy Institute and was awarded the institute's Melchett Medal in 2002.
+From 1988 to 2000, Archer chaired the National Energy Foundation, which promotes improving the use of energy in buildings, becoming its President then Patron.
+President of the UK Solar Energy Society (UK-ISES), Lady Archer is also a Companion of the Energy Institute and was awarded the institute's Melchett Medal in 2002.